rmshksu/768_proj/elisdatacleaningstuff/readme.md

 The resulting data file is in result.csv

+Death column and Rate columns come from https://www.cdc.gov/nchs/pressroom/sosmap/drug_poisoning_mortality/drug_poisoning.htm in the Data folder in this github respository with its corresponding years and state

 Instructions.

 File structure: Make sure in a folder you have the following files